 “Marketing” is a broad category.
 It’s best to choose one to three areas of the field to specialize in.
 For example, I focus on search engine optimization (SEO) and affiliate marketing in my business.

 Here are some possible marketing niches you might want to consider:

 - Conversion rate optimization (CRO)

-You can also focus on a particular type of clients, such as B2B companies, start-ups, or e-commerce businesses.
+You can also focus on a particular type of client, such as B2B companies, start-ups, or e-commerce businesses.
 Your chosen specialism will depend on your interests, skills, and experience.
 Don’t be too rigid, but play to your strengths.

 2. Freelance on the side first

 Giving up the security of your day job to jump into freelance marketing is a big decision.
-Unless you have a significant financial buffer or a large existing pool of contacts from which to find work, I recommend freelancing alongside your day job to begin with.
+Unless you have a significant financial buffer or a large existing pool of contacts from which to find work, I recommend freelancing alongside your day job, to begin with.

 This approach has a few benefits: it allows you to build your network and client base without having to replace a full-time income overnight.

 It gives you the freedom to experiment with different marketing niches before choosing your specialism.
 And it allows you to save money, so you don’t start your freelance career under significant financial stress.

 3. Take a close look at your finances